rafaelromao/keyboards/docs/symbols.md

  ### Numpad Layer
 - A dedicated Numpad layer can be activated from the Lower or Raise layers.
-- Unlike numbers in the Lower layer, numbers in the Numpad layer use numpad keycodes, instead of numrow keycodes.
-- Numpad navigation, using shift, which usually does not work on MacOS, is implemented using [Custom Shift](../src/qmk/users/rafaelromao/features/custom_shift.c).
-- The left side of the Numpad layer also contains function keys.
+- The left side of the Numpad layer contains function keys.
+- The right side of the Numpad layer contains number keys.

 ##
 [Home](../readme.md) |